Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-wGiLdFI984k.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Is there going to be larger Power Storage?
 https://www.youtube.com/watch?v=wGiLdFI984k
+This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Will there be a larger Power Storage?](./yt-8AGzN_pepYE.md) [https://www.youtube.com/watch?v=8AGzN_pepYE](https://www.youtube.com/watch?v=8AGzN_pepYE)

 ### Topics
 * [Features > Power Management > Power Storage](../topics/features/power-management/power-storage.md)